-Unlike foods with clear “sell-by” dates, skincare products are a little different.
+Unlike foods with clear “sell-by” dates, skincare products are slightly different.
 It can be really difficult to determine when it needs to be tossed and replaced.

 You’ll also want to consider the active ingredients in each product in order to determine how long they should stick around.
 Retinol, hyaluronic acid, glycolic acid, and vitamin C can be unstable around oxygen and damp conditions — so it’s best to stick with pump bottles rather than jars.